-Melbourne Children’s Global Health October Newsletter
+Melbourne Children’s Global Health Annual Symposium – Save The Date!

 Save the date!
 Melbourne Children’s Global Health Annual Symposium 18th September 2019 Please join us at the Royal Children’s Hospital for a day of dynamic and engaging discussions on key areas of interest in global child and adolescent health, with presentations from experts on our campus and beyond.
 Program and further information to follow.

-View the latest news from Melbourne Children’s Global Health here.
+Melbourne Children’s Global Health Forum

 The June Melbourne Children’s Global Health Forum will be held on Thursday the 20th at 12.30pm in the Vernon Collins Lecture Theater, HELP Precinct, Level 1 Royal Children’s Hospital.
 Light lunch provided in the HELP Lounge from 12.15pm.
 All are welcome to hear an update on global health activities on the Children’s Hospital campus.
 This … Continued